 We want to ensure you remain in control of your personal data.

-- The new General Data Protection Regulations give you the following rights:
+The new GDPR give you the following rights:

-- The right to obtain a copy of the personal information we hold (this is known as subject
+The right to obtain a copy of the personal information we hold (this is known as subject access request).

 How do I make a complaint?

-This document was last reviewed on 21 st May 2018.
+This document was last reviewed on 24th August 2018.